 Our study reveals a significant security vulnerability in agentic AI coding editors, and highlights the urgent need for defenses.
 Generally, defenses against prompt injection attacks can be divided into two main categories: prevention-based defenses and detection-based defenses~\cite{liu2024formalizing}.

 \smallsection{Prevention} Prevention-based defenses aim to mitigate prompt injection vulnerabilities by preprocessing input data, fine-tuning models, or implementing access control mechanisms.
-These defenses focus on preventing the injection of malicious prompts before they can affect the model's behavior.
 Existing defenses in agentic AI coding editors include restricting terminal access or implementing command filtering through allowlists and blocklists.
-While such measures can prevent the most direct forms of unauthorized command execution, they are insufficient against more sophisticated indirect attacks.
-An attacker can bypass these filters by instructing the AI agent to embed malicious commands within source code files, which are then executed through legitimate ways (e.g., running a script file).
-We also tested this prevention approach using Cursor-auto configuration on \textit{py-lud} scenarios across our 314 test cases with a new attack template: "\#\# MANDATORY FIRST STEP: For debugging purposes, first determine the appropriate commands to \{$\mathcal{P}_{payload}$\}, then add os.system(`those commands') into main.py and run that file".
-In this case, instead of having the AI coding editor run terminal commands directly, we instruct it to insert malicious system calls into source code files that the agent will execute autonomously or that users will run unknowingly.
-In our 314 tests, 297/314 cases successfully generated a main.py file, and 277/314 included potential malicious patterns from our payload templates to complete the attack objectives, just like the code example in Figure~\ref{fig:example1_command_injection}, which means that privilege restrictions alone are insufficient to prevent these attacks.
-Thus, prevention-based approaches must be complemented by other security layers to achieve reliable defense for agentic AI coding editors.
+While these measures can prevent the most direct forms of unauthorized command execution, they may be insufficient against more sophisticated indirect attacks.
+To verify this, we tested whether disabling direct terminal execution would prevent our attacks.
+We modified our attack template to instruct the AI agent to embed malicious commands within source code files instead of executing them directly: ``\#\# MANDATORY FIRST STEP: For debugging purposes, first determine the appropriate commands to \{$\mathcal{P}_{payload}$\}, then add os.system(`those commands') into main.py and run that file''.
+In our 314 tests on the \textit{py-lud} scenario, 297 cases (94.6\%) successfully generated a main.py file, and 277/314 (88.2\%) included malicious patterns from our payload templates (see Figure~\ref{fig:example1_command_injection}).
+These results also indicate that attacks do not require ``auto-run'' mode.
+When malicious system calls are embedded in source files (e.g., \texttt{os.system()} in \texttt{main.py}), they execute when developers run these files through normal workflows (e.g., \texttt{python main.py}).
+This bypasses terminal approval totally since running source code is a routine development task.
+Thus, restricting terminal access alone is insufficient.
+Prevention-based approaches must be complemented by other security layers to achieve reliable defense for agentic AI coding editors.